FACTBOX-M&A frenzy in healthcare sector

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-May 6 With several multi-billion dollar deals and offers announced in the past few weeks, 2014 is set to become one of the busiest years for healthcare acquisitions.
+April 29 With several multi-billion dollar deals announced within the past week, 2014 is set to become one of the busiest years for healthcare acquisitions.

-Healthcare companies, under pressure from tougher reimbursement regulations in developed countries, are adding scale, picking up specialized expertise and shedding non-core businesses.
+As the healthcare reimbursement environment in the developed world gets tougher, companies are trying to cope with the changing landscape by gaining scale, picking up specialized expertise and shedding non-core businesses.

-Pfizer's $106 billion bid for AstraZeneca tops the list of healthcare deals and offers this year:
+Here is a list of the top healthcare deals and offers this year:

-** U.S. drugmaker Pfizer Inc raised its offer for AstraZeneca Plc to 63 billion pounds ($106 billion) on May 2, but the British company promptly rejected the proposal, which would create the world's biggest pharmaceuticals company.
+** U.S. drugmaker Pfizer said on April 28 that it had offered to buy Britain's AstraZeneca Plc in January for about $98.9 billion, or nearly 47 pounds per share.
+It approached its British rival again on Saturday, seeking to revive its bid.

 ** Canada's Valeant Pharmaceuticals International Inc and activist investor Bill Ackman made an unsolicited $47 billion bid to buy Botox maker Allergan Inc on April 22, as it seeks to become one of the world's five biggest drug companies.